Common Azure Cosmos DB use cases

 Nowadays, modern applications come with complex views and experiences.
 These are typically dynamic, catering to user preferences or moods and branding needs.
 Hence, applications need to be able to retrieve personalized settings effectively to render UI elements and experiences quickly.

-To get started with Azure Cosmos DB, follow our quick starts which will walk you through creating an account and getting started with Cosmos DB.
+To get started with Azure Cosmos DB, follow our quick starts, which walk you through creating an account and getting started with Cosmos DB.

 Or, if you'd like to read more about customers using Cosmos DB, the following customer stories are available: